THOST PROJEKTMANAGEMENT DATA PRIVACY NOTICE

 Security on our Website

 Our website is equipped with a TLS certificate, which is used to encrypt data transmission processes.
 This happens, for example, when you send us a message via a form.
-However, as a precaution, we would like to point out that 100% security in electronic data processing is not possible and that there is always a residual risk.
+As a precaution, we would like to point out that one hundred percent security in electronic data processing is not possible and that there is always a residual risk.

 Data that you transmit to us